next-theme/theme-next-docs/source/docs/third-party-services/external-libraries.md

 ### Lazyload

-[Lazyload](https://github.com/ApoorvSaxena/lozad.js) is a modern vanilla JavaScript version of the original Lazy Load plugin.
-Lazy Load delays loading of images in long web pages.
+[Lozad.js](https://github.com/ApoorvSaxena/lozad.js) is a lazy loader plugin in modern vanilla JavaScript.
+It delays loading of images in long web pages.
 Images outside of viewport will not be loaded before user scrolls to them.
 This is opposite of image preloading.

 {% tabs lazyload %}
 <!-- tab NexT Config → -->